pyeventsourcing/eventsourcing/README.md

 ```

 When the command method `make_it_so()` is called on an instance of
-the `World` class, a `World.SomethingHappened` event is
+the `World` class, a `SomethingHappened` event is triggered with the
-triggered with a value of `what`.
+value of the `what` argument.
 The event object is used to append
 the value `what` to the `history` of the `World` aggregate instance.
+The event is "applied" to the aggregate using the body of the decorated
+method.

 ```python
 # Execute aggregate commands.